-Click here for version 9 for iOS What's new in version 9 for macOS The Analyzer Add-on An incredible and unprecedented tool, not found in any app on the market today.
-The Analyzer is able to solve a complete harmonic analysis of any chord progression written in an ordinary text editor.
-It finds key centers,...
+Click here for version 9 for iOS What's new in version 10 for macOS New Arrows & Brackets Analysis, Color-coded chart, minor chords optional notation Read about these new features on version 10 here:https://mdecksmusic.com/2024/03/16/jazz-harmonic-analysis-using-mapping-tonal-harmony-pro-10/ The Analyzer Add-on An incredible and unprecedented tool, not found in any app on the market today.
+The Analyzer is able...
 Continue Reading →

 How to use the Modes of The Harmonic Minor Scale